-Developing proficient spatial skills is an important contributor to mathematics achievement throughout early childhood (Gilligan, Hodgkiss, et al., 2019; Gilligan, Thomas, & Farran, 2020; Hawes & Ansari, 2020; Verdine et al., 2014).
-However, from an educational policy perspective, the development of spatial skills is often overlooked in education curricula, including mathematics curricula (Gilligan-Lee et al., 2022).
-Furthermore, it has been indicated that practitioners receive little instruction during pre-service training on the importance of spatial reasoning and how best to embed spatial activities into their practice (Davis & Spatial Reasoning Study Group, 2015).
+Developing proficient spatial skills is an important contributor to mathematics achievement throughout early childhood (Hawes & Ansari, 2020; Gilligan et al., 2019; Verdine et al., 2014).
+However, from an educational policy perspective, the development of spatial skills is often overlooked in education curricula, including mathematics curricula (Gilligan et al., 2022).
+Furthermore, it has been indicated that practitioners receive little instruction during pre-service training on the importance of spatial reasoning and how best to embed spatial activities into their practice (Davis, 2015).
 Consequently, practitioners' use of spatial reasoning in the practice setting (e.g., childminder's home, nursery, school) is largely undocumented, and it is unclear the extent to which practitioners are aware of the specific spatial and mathematics benefits of many of the activities that they might instinctively use in their practice.
-Due to the established connection between practitioner beliefs and their practice (Schoen & LaVenia, 2019), knowledge of practitioner awareness of the relationships between spatial skills and mathematics is essential.
+Due to the established connection between practitioner beliefs and their practice (Shoen et al., 2019), knowledge of practitioner awareness of the relationships between spatial skills and mathematics is essential.
 There is a need for researchers to work alongside practitioners to translate research into practice, and the first step to developing effective and accessible resources for practitioners is to better understand practitioner's perspectives.
-Using a participatory approach, this mixed methods paper outlines practitioners' understanding of spatial reasoning, the extent to which they recognize and implement spatial activities in their practice, as well as the opportunities and barriers to implementing spatial reasoning.
+Using a participatory approach, this mixed methods paper outlines practitioners' understanding of spatial reasoning, the extent to which they recognise and implement spatial activities in their practice, as well as the opportunities and barriers to implementing spatial reasoning.